yaodongyu/TRADES/README.md

 ### Results in the Unrestricted Adversarial Examples Challenge [[link]](https://github.com/google/unrestricted-adversarial-examples)

-In response to the Unrestricted Adversarial Examples Challenge, we implement TRADESv2 (a variant of TRADES with extra spatial-transformation-invariant considerations) on the bird-or-bicycle dataset **without adversarial pretraining on ImageNet dataset**.
+In response to the Unrestricted Adversarial Examples Challenge, we implement TRADESv2 (a variant of TRADES with extra spatial-transformation-invariant considerations) on the bird-or-bicycle dataset **without adversarial pretraining on the ImageNet dataset**.

 All percentages below correspond to the model's accuracy at 80% coverage.